emmetio/expand-abbreviation/README.md

 ## Build targets

 `@emmetio/expand-abbreviation` NPM module is available in two flavors: CommonJS and ES6 modules.
-There’s also a complete, zero-dependency ES6 module suitable for browsers (see `dist/expand-full.es.js`).
+There’s also a complete, zero-dependency UMD module suitable for browsers (see `dist/expand-full.js`).